PALATINE BONE ANATOMY

 • Articulates with vaginal process of sphenoid

-• Contributes to nasal cavity roof formation
+• Contributes to your nasal cavity roof formation

 Maxillary Process